bamlab/equatable_lint/README.md

 `flutter analyse` or `dart analyse` don't use this custom rule when checking your code

 If you want to analyse your code with this rule in your CI, add a step that run `flutter pub run custom_lint` or `dart run custom_lint`

+---

+## 👉 About Bam

+We are a 100 people company developing and designing multiplatform applications with [React Native](https://www.bam.tech/expertise/react-native) and [Flutter](https://www.bam.tech/expertise/flutter) using the Lean & Agile methodology.
+To get more information on the solutions that would suit your needs, feel free to get in touch by [email](mailto://contact@bam.tech) or through [contact form](https://www.bam.tech/contact)!

+We will always answer you with pleasure 😁